psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 * IP filtering
 * Traceability

-SHIELD is a commcercial product, so you'll have to pay for it.
+SHIELD is a commercial product, so you'll have to pay for it.

 ### PFSense
 pfSense is an open source firewall/router computer software distribution based on FreeBSD.
 It is installed on a physical computer or a virtual machine to make a dedicated firewall/router for a network.
 It can be configured and upgraded through a web-based interface, and requires no knowledge of the underlying FreeBSD system to manage.

 ## Disclaimer
-I am using Github for my own sake and configuration files.
-Use at own risk.
-And with every how-to's, read through the entire thing before starting.
+As with every how-to's, read through the entire thing before starting.

 ### Prerequisites
 * Internet connection?